Deep Long-Tailed Learning: A Survey: Classic Methods

-Non-transfer augmentation seeks to improve or design conventional data augmentation methods to address long-tailed problems.
-MiSLAS~\cite{zhong2021improving} investigated data mixup in long-tailed learning, and found that (1) \emph{data mixup helps to remedy model over-confidence}; (2) \emph{mixup has a positive effect on representation learning but a negative or negligible effect on classifier learning in the decoupled training scheme}~\cite{kang2019decoupling}.
+\textbf{Non-transfer augmentation} seeks to improve or design conventional data augmentation methods to address long-tailed problems. {SMOTE~\cite{han2005borderline}, a classic over-sampling method for non-deep class imbalance, can be applied to deep long-tailed problems to generate tail-class samples by mixing several intra-class neighbouring samples.
+Recently, MiSLAS~\cite{zhong2021improving} further investigated data mixup in deep long-tailed learning}, and found that (1) \emph{data mixup helps to remedy model over-confidence}; (2) \emph{mixup has a positive effect on representation learning but a negative or negligible effect on classifier learning in the decoupled training scheme}~\cite{kang2019decoupling}.
 Following these observations, MiSLAS proposed to use data mixup to enhance representation learning in the decoupled scheme.
 In addition, Remix~\cite{chou2020remix} also resorted to data mixup for long-tailed learning and introduced a re-balanced mixup method to particularly enhance tail classes.

-FASA~\cite{zang2021fasa} proposed to generate class-wise features, based on a Gaussian prior with its mean and variance estimated from previously observed samples.
-Moreover, FASA exploits the model classification loss on a balanced validation set to adjust sampling rates of features for different classes, so that the under-represented tail classes can be augmented more.

-Meta semantic augmentation (MetaSAug)~\cite{li2021metasaug} proposed to augment tail classes with a variant of implicit semantic data augmentation (ISDA)~\cite{wang2019implicit}.
-To be specific, ISDA estimates the class-conditional statistics (\ie covariance matrices from sample features) to obtain semantic directions, and generates diversified augmented samples by translating sample features along with diverse semantically meaningful directions.
-Nevertheless, insufficient tail-class samples make it ineffective to estimate the covariance matrices for tail classes.
-To address this, MetaSAug explored meta learning to guide the learning of covariance matrices for each class with the class-balanced loss~\cite{cui2019class}.
-In this way, the covariance matrices of tail classes are estimated more accurately, and thus the generated tail-class features are more informative.
+{Instead of using data mixup, FASA~\cite{zang2021fasa} proposed to generate new data features for each class, based on class-wise Gaussian priors with their mean and variance estimated from previously observed samples.
+Here, FASA exploits the model classification loss on a balanced validation set to adjust feature sampling rates for different classes, so that the under-represented tail classes can be augmented more than head classes.
+With a similar idea, Meta Semantic Augmentation (MetaSAug)~\cite{li2021metasaug} proposed to augment tail classes with a variant of implicit semantic data augmentation (ISDA)~\cite{wang2019implicit}.
+Specifically, ISDA estimates the class-conditional statistics (\ie covariance matrices from sample features) to obtain semantic directions, and generates diversified augmented samples by translating sample features along with diverse semantically meaningful directions.
+To better estimate the covariance matrices for tail classes, MetaSAug explored meta learning to guide the learning of covariance matrices for each class with the class-balanced loss~\cite{cui2019class}, leading to more informative synthetic features.}